Veltoc/VelTech-Mods/README.md

 # Mods controls:
 ## Time
+/time # using a number 1-10, 10 being normal speed, 1 being slowest.
+or you can use buttons,
 [Home] pauses time

 [Page Down] will now allow you to go down incrementally with 10 stages of speed